hudsonandres/mcMMO/PLACEHOLDERS.md

 **Examples:**
 - `%mcmmo_mctop_mining:1%` - Returns the Mining level of the 1st place player
-- `%mcmmo_mctop_combat:5%` - Returns the Combat level of the 5th place player
+- `%mcmmo_mctop_swords:5%` - Returns the Swords level of the 5th place player
 - `%mcmmo_mctop_overall:1%` - Returns the power level of the 1st place player

 ### Get Player Name at Position X (✨ NEW)